Associate art therapist

 Therapeutic approaches

-I use Acceptance Commitment Therapy (ACT) and Internal Family Systems (IFS) which are compassion and mindfulness-based treatments.
+I use Acceptance Commitment Therapy (ACT) and Internal Family Systems (IFS), which are compassion and mindfulness-based treatments.
 They involve learning about yourself, accepting things outside of your control, and working toward authentic self-leadership.
 Self-leadership means feeling your emotions, but not allowing them to lead your behavior.
-Instead these approaches foster value-based decision making which can help lead to a more fulfilling life.
+Instead, these approaches foster value-based decision-making, which can help lead to a more fulfilling life.
 My approach is grounded in curiosity and creative coping strategies that are unique to each client I work with.
 I take a neurodiversity-affirming and anti-oppressive lens to help my clients expand their horizon of what healing and growth can look like.
-Instead of a focus on pathology and diagnosis I focus on supporting meaning making, joy, and authenticity.
+Instead of a focus on pathology and diagnosis, I focus on supporting meaning-making, joy, and authenticity.

 areas of specialization